01 A ladder in the water [Chris Romer-Lee]

-In 2019, we celebrated Haptic’s tenth birthday by ‘opening the kitchen drawer’ and making a book together – The Haptic Way – which unusually focused on practice rather than projects.
-Three years later, we came together again with BOB Design to create a website which turns the attention back onto the work.
+A few years back, we celebrated Haptic’s tenth birthday by ‘opening the kitchen drawer’ and making a book together – The Haptic Way.
+Unusually, the book focused on practice rather than projects, so when we came to create a new website (designed, like the book, by BOB Design) we turned our attention back onto the work.

 The site won the Archiboo Award for Best Written Content in 2022, for its “punchy writing with bags of personality”.